The Great Cross-Border Route – Military Heritage of Latvia and Lithuania in 100 Years

 Monument to the Soldiers killed for Lithuania‘s Freedom in 1920

-The monument is located in the town of Giedraičiai.
+The monument is located in Giedraičiai.

 A stylised cannon commemorating the 100th anniversary of the Battle of Giedraičiai